A successful Drupal to WordPress migration takes a great deal of planning. Find out what to expect and how to avoid expensive mistakes.

 - Perform a pre-migration SEO audit

-- How will changes to menu navigation affect SEO?
+- How will changes to the following affect SEO?

 - Crawl Drupal site to build database of URLs